-Targacept is required to pay UKRF a low single digit percentage of any of these payments that are received from AstraZeneca.
-For the three months ended March 31, 2007 and 2006, the Company had recorded \$0 and \$125,000 in license fees payable to UKRF, respectively.
+Under the agreement, the Company is also eligible to receive other payments of up to \$249,000,000, contingent upon the achievement of development, regulatory and first commercial sale milestones for AZD3480 (TC-1734), as well as tiered double-digit royalties dependent on sales achieved following regulatory approval.
+Under the terms of a sponsored research agreement and a subsequent license agreement between the Company and the University of Kentucky Research Foundation, or UKRF, Targacept is required to pay UKRF a low single digit percentage of any of these payments that are received from AstraZeneca.
+For the six months ended June 30, 2007 and 2006, respectively, the Company had recorded \$0 and \$125,000 in license fees to UKRF.

 In 2006, during the period that AstraZeneca conducted additional safety and product characterization studies, AstraZeneca agreed to pay the Company research fees equal to 50% of the Company's research expenses in the parties' preclinical research collaboration.
 The Company recorded research fees that the Company was eligible to receive from AstraZeneca while it was conducting the safety and product characterization studies of AZD3480 (TC-1734) as deferred revenue.
-As of March 31, 2006, the Company had recorded \$372,000 as deferred revenue, which represented 50% of its research expenses incurred in the research collaboration while AstraZeneca conducted the safety and product characterization studies.
-As a result of AstraZeneca's decision to proceed with further development of AZD3480 (TC-1734), in December 2006, the Company recognized as revenue all previously deferred research fees, plus the other 50% of the Company's research expenses incurred in the research collaboration that had not previously been recorded, and plans to recognize future research fee revenue as the research is performed and related expenses are incurred.
-For the three months ended March 31, 2007, the Company recognized \$1,127,000 of research fees as revenue.
+As of June 30, 2006, the Company had recorded \$1,059,000 as deferred revenue, which represented 50% of its research expenses incurred in the research collaboration to that date while AstraZeneca conducted the safety and product characterization studies.
+As a result of AstraZeneca's decision to proceed with further development of AZD3480 (TC-1734), in December 2006, the Company recognized as collaboration research and development revenue all previously deferred research fees, plus the other 50% of the Company's research expenses incurred in the research collaboration that had not previously been recorded, and plans to recognize future collaboration research and development revenue as the research is performed and related expenses are incurred.
+The Company recognized collaboration research and development revenue of \$1,837,000 for research fees for the three months ended June 30, 2007 and \$2,963,000 for the six months ended June 30, 2007.
+The Company recognized additional collaboration research and development revenue of \$239,000 and \$0 for the three months ended June 30, 2007 and 2006, respectively, and \$239,000 and \$62,000 for the six months ended June 30, 2007 and 2006, respectively, for clinical trial material purchased by AstraZeneca from the Company.